 The development of deep learning models has seen a shift from shallow models to deeper, more complex models.
 For example, GPT3, a language model that can generate stunning articles, has 175 billion parameters.
 This has led to a need for more sophisticated methods for running these models in data centers.
 ONNC Compiler can partition large models into smaller shards, and ONNC Runtime streams these shards on several heterogeneous systems.
 Together, ONNC Compiler and Runtime make inference of Large Language Models(LLMs) not only possible, but even more efficient.

 Deep learning models are becoming larger and larger.
 For example, the recently announced Megatron-Turing NLG 530B generative language model is made up of 530 billion parameters.
 The computational power it takes to make this kind of system presents some unique challenges.

-Furthermore, distributed runtime enables customers to run a single deep learning model on:
+Furthermore, ONNC Compiler and Runtime enable customers to run a single deep learning model on:

 Multiple chips in a card

 Multiple cards in a server